Tuesday, January 21 at 7pm

 Directed by Theo Avgerinos (U.S. 2024) 104 min.
 DCP.

 Rising Hope introduces audiences to a Mississippi Delta community—where hope survives, despite generational poverty.
 The documentary explores issues surrounding the state’s historically oppressive policies towards Black Mississippians, the massive employment loss following NAFTA, and the devastating effects of defunding public education for consecutive generations.
 More central to the film, however, is the vibrant tapestry of voices and personal narratives found within the Delta.
 The film follows a former news anchor turned church youth leader; a first-generation college student pursuing photography; the journeys of community non profits; and the profound life experiences of town mayors and local citizens.
 Through these transformational stories, audiences bear witness to extraordinary personal hardships, and their refusal to internalize the narrative of hopelessness.
-Bucknell alumnus Theo Avgerinos (‘00) will visit for a post-film discussion!
+Bucknell alumnus Theo Avgerinos (‘00) will visit for a post-film discussion, and will be joined by the film’s cinematographer Chris Lytwyn, as well as participants from the film: Dr. Cora Jackson, Rev. Charlie Jackson, Jr. and Roderious Phillips.
+Special thanks to the Phi Gamma Delta/FIJI fraternity and Open Discourse Coalition for funding that made these visits possible.

 Tuesday, January 28 at 7pm